mulkiah/Projects/README.md

-## Data Science Portfolio
+## My Portfolio

-This portfolio consists of several projects illustrating the work I have done in order to further develop my data science skills.
+Project about Artificial Intelligence skills.

 ## Table of Contents